davidramiro/Marlin-Ai3M/README.md

 - No need to slice and upload custom bed leveling tests, test it with a single GCode command
 - Easily start an auto PID tune or mesh bed leveling via the special menu (insert SD card, select special menu and press the round arrow)
 - Filament change feature enabled: Switch colors/material mid print (instructions below) and control it via display.
-- The filament runout sensor functionality has been overhauled and improved: The hotend now parks and retracts automatically and purges after loading a new spool.
+- The filament runout, pause and stop functionality have been overhauled and improved: The hotend now parks and retracts (on pause or stop) and purges automatically (on resume).

 ## Known issues: